mneves75/sec-context/README.md

-# Sec-Context - AI Code Security Anti-Patterns
+# Sec-Context - AI Code Security Anti-Patterns for LLMs

 **A comprehensive security reference distilled from 150+ sources to help LLMs generate safer code**